Find Affordable College Courses

 Top Texas Schools in Nutrition Science

 Our 2023 rankings named Texas A&M University - College Station the best school in Texas for nutrition science students.
-Located in the medium-sized city of College Station, Texas A&M College Station is a public college with a very large student population.
+Located in the midsize city of College Station, Texas A&M College Station is a public school with a fairly large student population.

 Nutrition Science majors at Texas A&M College Station take out an average of $21,500 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $169, assuming that the borrower is on a 10-year repayment plan.

-Out of the 6 schools in Texas that were part of this year’s ranking, The University of Texas at Austin landed the # 2 spot on the list.
-UT Austin is a very large public school located in the city of Austin.
+The excellent programs at The University of Texas at Austin helped the school earn the #2 place on this year’s ranking of the best nutrition science schools in Texas.
+UT Austin is a very large public school located in the large city of Austin.

-Read full report on Nutrition Science at The University of Texas at Austin
+Full Nutrition Science at The University of Texas at Austin Report

 #3